chenhongqiao/FCWT/README.md

-# Flash Card Writing Tester
+# FCWT - Flash Card Writing Tester

 A tool used to check if a paragraph contains certain words and phrases.
 No highlights or marks are needed.